emileagbeko/simple-tools/README.md

 # simple-tools
 This repository has simple everyday tools
+Name of the files and what they do:
+1) filename simply provides you with all the filenames in a folder